Raedin24/School/L400/DCIT 423/Module 14.md

 3. Routing information does not provide a return path

-`A stub network is one accessed by a single route, and the router only has one neighbour`
+`A stub network is one accessed by a single route, and the router only has one neighbour` `A default route can either be static or dynamically learned`